wojciech-kulik/xcodebuild.nvim/README.md

 The plugin assumes that test class name should match file name.
 If `YourTraget.YourTestClass.testYourTest` appears in logs, the plugin will try locating `YourTestClass.swift` file and show test results there (marks + diagnostics + quickfix).

-If you have a different naming convention, or if you have multiple test classes named the same across the project, it may not work correctly.
+If you have a different naming convention, or if you have multiple test files named the same across the project, it may not work correctly.

 I will try to address it as soon as possible, but for now there is this limitation.